W-Floyd/blog/content/projects/clickbait.md

 {{<youtube PWh-TsoAOK4>}}

 Finally, some success came to us.
-A limit switch was mounted to the front of the device, and the motor was successfully power tested, along with the release of the launch mechanism.
+The motor was successfully power tested, along with the release of the launch mechanism.
 The end was near, or so it seemed.

 ***